-Demonstrate knowledge of repair welding of non-ferrous metal components.
+Demonstrate knowledge of repair-welding of ferrous metal components.

-1.1 Methods of identifying parent metals are described in accordance with workplace procedures.

-Range methods - workshop tests, identification of component

-manufacturer, material analysis;

-workshop tests include but are not limited to - button weld test, tab weld test, resistance to filing test.

-NZQA unit standard 2692 version 8 Page 3 of 4

-1.2 Factors influencing the choice of repair method and process are identified, and their practical implications stated.

-Range factors include - types of failure, possible fabrication of new or replacement parts, weld type and location, distortion control.
+- 1.1 Methods of identifying parent metals are described in accordance with workplace procedures. - Range methods workshop tests, identification of component manufacturer, material analysis; workshop tests include but are not limited to - button weld test, tab weld test, spark test, magnet test, resistance to filing test. - 1.2 Factors influencing the choice of repair method and process are identified, and their practical implications stated. - Range factors include types of failure, possible fabrication of new or replacement parts, weld type and location, distortion control.

-Prepare for repair welding of non-ferrous metal components.
+Prepare for repair-welding of ferrous metal components.

-2.1 A welding process is selected and assessed for repair welding.

-Range welding processes - GMAW, GTAW.

-- 2.2 Equipment is selected, assembled and set up to suit the repair welding process. - 2.3 Equipment is maintained ready for use in accordance with the manufacturer's instructions. - 2.4 Parent metal is prepared for welding in accordance with welding procedure.
+- 2.1 A welding process is selected and assessed for repair welding. - Range welding processes include but are not limited to MMAW, GMAW, GTAW, OAW, powder spray. - 2.2 Equipment is selected, assembled and set up to suit the repair welding process. - 2.3 Equipment is maintained ready for use in accordance with the manufacturer's instructions. - 2.4 Parent metal is prepared for welding in accordance with welding procedure.

-Range preparation includes - cleaning, edge preparation, surface preparation.
+Range preparation includes - cleaning, edge preparation, surface preparation by filing or grinding.